jfabello/gc-platform-api-client/docs/classes/learning-api.md

 - [`getLearningModulesAssignments`](#getlearningmodulesassignments) - Get all learning modules of an organization including assignments for a specific user
 - [`getLearningModulesCoverartCoverArtId`](#getlearningmodulescoverartcoverartid) - Get a specific Learning Module cover art using ID
 - [`getLearningModuleVersion`](#getlearningmoduleversion) - Get specific version of a published module
+- [`getLearningScheduleslotsJob`](#getlearningscheduleslotsjob) - Retrieve the status of the job for the slots where a learning activity can be scheduled.
 - [`getLearningScormScormId`](#getlearningscormscormid) - Get Learning SCORM Result
 - [`patchLearningAssignment`](#patchlearningassignment) - Update Learning Assignment
 - [`patchLearningAssignmentReschedule`](#patchlearningassignmentreschedule) - Reschedule Learning Assignment